Fascia Integration Therapy

 The Fascia Integration Therapy concept is based on the recent research of, among many others, Peter Huijing, Andry Vleeming, Antonio, Carla and Luigi Stecco, Robert Schleip, Jay Shah, Jaap van der Wal, Helene Langevin, Max Roman, Hans Chaudhry and Donald Ingber.

 The concept was developped by Alexander Kudus and Ernst van der Wijk in 2013.
 In 2014 the first physiotherapists were trained in the Erasmus University Hospital in Rotterdam.
 Now rapidly increasing.
 The training has got accreditation from both official physiotherapy associations KNGF (Royal Dutch Physiotherapy Association) and Keurmerk Fysiotherapie.
 From 2015-2017 the first international courses were given in the Carol Divila University of Medicine and Pharmacy in Bucharest, Romania.
 In 2017 F.I.T.
 Romania was founded, our first daughter school.
-This year we will take the concept to Italy and South Africa.
+In 2019 we gave courses and lectures in China, Iceland and Denmark.

 Do you want to stay informed about data of our international courses?